Annex-Engineering/Quickdraw_Probe/Klipper_Macros/Readme.md

 # dockable_probe.py

-this use the following module in klipper, please use it.
+this uses the following module in klipper, please use it.
 It has not been merged with main yet, but will be in the near future

 pull request on klipper: https://github.com/KevinOConnor/klipper/pull/4328